After more then 7 years of development here is the ScuiLib successor: HGui.

 - Off: each gadget state will be rendered directly, slower but with a lower memory footprint.

-- Each gadget can be skinned individually
+- Each gadget can have its own skin.

 - Support for icons inside gadgets with custom alignment and text adjustment